 Heat up 1 cup of chicken broth and stir in about 1/2 cup of creamy peanut butter until the mixture becomes totally smooth.

-Add chicken to the pot again, along with 14 ounce of coconut milk, 1/4th cp of sodium soy sauce, 2 tablespoon of fish sauce, peanut butter mixture, juice of 1 lime and 2 tablespoon brown sugar.
+Add chicken to the pot again, along with 14 ounces of coconut milk, 1/4th cup of sodium soy sauce, 2 tablespoons of fish sauce, peanut butter mixture, juice of 1 lime and 2 tablespoons brown sugar.
 Bring the soup to the boil and then, add 4 packages of Ramen noodles and let them cook for 3 to 4 minutes.

 Garnish with fresh cilantro, and peanuts before serving.

 9. Orange Chicken Ramen Recipe from the Prison Inmates

 I made a wonderful discovery while searching for some of the Ramen recipe experiments I could use.
-Prison inmates and college kids seem to love same kind of recipes.
+Prison inmates and college kids seem to love the same kind of recipes.
 Lack of funds, resources and time seem to bond them together somehow.
 Here is a prison inmate recipe my roommates love.

 Aditya Singhal is the co-founder of Transtutors.com a leading online tutoring help for college students.
 Having graduated from prestigious Indian Institute of Technology (IIT), he worked briefly with American Consulting firm, Kurt Salmon Associates before taking the entrepreneurial route.
 Outside the work ambit, Aditya has a personal interest in helping MBA students.
-He is also actively involved in giving back to the society by contributing a part of the revenue towards education of poor students.
+He is also actively involved in giving back to the society by contributing a part of the revenue towards the education of poor students.